Kowal Sentry Integration for Magento 2

 Especially useful for:

-- invoices,
+- invoice,

-- shipments,
+- shipment,

 - transactional emails,

-- ERP or OMS integrations.
+- ERP / OMS integrations.

 Attach Product Context